robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

 ## Learnings & Insights (Recent)

+*   **CSP and Next.js:** Implementing strict Content Security Policies (especially `script-src 'self'`) via CDN headers (like CloudFront Response Headers Policy) can conflict with Next.js's reliance on inline scripts for hydration/functionality, causing rendering failures (e.g., blank screens after initial load).
+*   **Troubleshooting Strategy:** When deployed behavior differs from local, check browser console for errors (especially CSP violations), examine network requests, and consider differences in the deployed environment (like HTTP headers set by CDN).
+*   **CSP Workaround:** Using `script-src 'unsafe-inline'` is a common workaround for static sites using frameworks like Next.js when CSP headers are applied at the edge, but it carries security implications.
 *   Security best practices for AWS static site hosting include using OAC instead of OAI, implementing security headers, and enabling access logging.
 *   Refining CRT effects requires careful tuning of CSS filters, overlays, and potentially shaders for optimal visual appeal and performance.
 *   When managing existing AWS resources with Terraform: